Convex Equipartitions via Equivariant Obstruction Theory: Equivariant Obstruction Theory

+When the first version of this paper was released on the \texttt{arXiv}, Dev Sinha pointed us to the recent preprints \cite{GiustiSinha} and~\cite{AyalaHepworth}.
+In response to this, we decided to change our notation to be in line with these papers, which continue the developments started by Fox \& Neuwirth \cite{FoxNeuwirth62} and Fuks~\cite{Fuks70}.

-Thanks to Imre Bárány, Roman Karasev, Wolfgang Lück, and Jim Stasheff for interesting and useful discussions and to Moritz Firsching for many comments, the reference to Ram's result \cite{Ram1909}, and the proof we give for it above.
+Thanks to Imre Bárány, Roman Karasev, Wolfgang Lück, and Jim Stasheff for interesting and useful discussions.
+In addition, we are grateful to Moritz Firsching and Peter Landweber for many valuable comments and improvements, including the reference to Ram's result \cite{Ram1909} and the proof we give for it above.
+Moreover, we thank the Israel Journal's referee for very insightful and helpful remarks that have led to various improvements in the exposition.

 Thanks to Till Tantau for \texttt{TikZ} and to Miriam Schlöter for the \texttt{TikZ} figures.